punitkatiyar/javascript-master-guide/01.js-introduction/readme.md

 # javaScript Introduction

 **JavaScript is the programming language of the web.
-The overwhelming majority of websites use JavaScript, and all modern web browsers—on desktops, tablets, and phones—include JavaScript interpreters, making JavaScript the most-deployed programming language in history.
+The overwhelming majority of websites use JavaScript, and all modern web browsers on desktops, tablets, and phones—include JavaScript interpreters, making JavaScript the most-deployed programming language in history.
 Over the last decade, Node.js has enabled JavaScript programming outside